danthedeckie/mdspec/README.md

 # HomePage
 HomePage is a Page Type.
 It has these fields:
- - title
+ - title : required, text, maximum 100 characters
- - banner image
+ - banner image : optional
- - banner text
+ - banner text : optional
- - contents
+ - contents (the main contents of the page...)

 The contents fields is a StreamField.
 It has these blocks: